ameekbhalla/website/content/post/2021-09-24-how-to-report-p-values/index.markdown

 Now observe how they interpreted their results in the quotes below:

-> Figure 1 shows that a significantly higher percentage of participants in the 18-25 year age group were willing do yoga than participants in the other age groups (p ≤ 0.005).
+> Figure 1 shows that a significantly higher percentage of participants in the 18-25 year age group were willing to do yoga than participants in the other age groups (p ≤ 0.005).

 > Figure 2 shows that participants who took organic food sometimes had significantly a higher percentage of those who were willing to do yoga than participants who always or never took organic food (p ≤ 0.005).